basho/basho_docs/content/riak/ts/1.3.0/installing/source.md

 [Riak TS GitHub respository]: https://github.com/basho/riak/tree/riak_ts-1.3.0

-Riak TS can be installed from source if you are building on a platform for which a package does not exist, or if you are interested in contributing back to the project.
+If there isn't a package for your OS or you are interested in contributing back to the project, you can install Riak TS from source!

 ## Dependencies